Skip to Content

 Ticket prices range from $109 to $199, depending on the date.
 Disney Vacation Club members and annual pass holders get a $10 discount for select dates.
 Children under 3 are free.

-Tickets go on sale starting May 2, 2023.
-However, if you have a reservation between August and November, you can purchase tickets starting April 27, 2023.
+Ticket sales started May 2, 2023.
+However, guests with a reservation between August and November were able to purchase tickets on April 27, 2023.

 DateAdult Tickets (10 & Up)Child Tickets (3-9)